misterrodg/DATtoGeoJSON/README.md

 ## Requirements

-Python3 (Tested with Python 3.9.13)
+Python3.8 or Later (Tested with Python 3.9.13)

-Only imports are OS, Argparse, and Math, so it should run on a standard Python implementation.
+Only imports are Argparse, CSV, Math, and OS, so it should run on a standard Python implementation.

 ## Instructions for use